api3dao/old-api3-docs/docs/airnode/v0.8/grp-providers/guides/build-an-airnode/deploying-airnode.md

 The `receipt.json` file is a product of a deployment attempt.
 It contains Airnode configuration and deployment information and is used to remove the Airnode.
-The field `success` is importance in that it specifies whether the deployment was successful or not.
+The field `success` is important in that it specifies whether the deployment was successful or not.

 ```json